 These were brave last words before the catastrophe of the Partition unfolded.
 Apprising the Viceroy of local reactions to the 3 June Plan, the U.P.
-Governor Sir Francis Wylie noted that after
+Governor Sir Francis Wylie noted that after taking a thoroughly belligerent line over the Congress Panchayati Raj bill, much talk of fights to death for Pakistan, much marching and countermarching by the [ML] National Guards...our Leaguers in the Legislature have begun to coo like doves...seemingly the whole attitude now is that in the U.P. we must now forget the past and become all brothers together.

 Wylie explained that this was understandable since local ML leaders were mostly right wing people belonging to the privileged classes who had been 'pretending to show their teeth' under Jinnah's orders, putting it out that the U.P.
 Muslims were in favour of nothing less than Pakistan and the last thing they wanted was 'real trouble'.
-He added that 'whether they will be able to persuade our urban and usually very low class Muslim populations to take the same line remains to be seen.'6 The U.P.
-Chief Secretary's Fortnightly Report tersely noted that 'the jubilation of the Muslims for getting Pakistan later got moderated by the realization amongst the more sober elements particularly the Nationalist Muslims of its logical implications for the Muslims outside Pakistan.'7
+He added that 'whether they will be able to persuade our urban and usually very low class Muslim populations to take the same line remains to be seen.'
+The U.P.
+Chief Secretary's Fortnightly Report tersely noted that 'the jubilation of the Muslims for getting Pakistan later got moderated by the realization amongst the more sober elements particularly the Nationalist Muslims of its logical implications for the Muslims outside Pakistan.'

-Wylie to Mountbatten, 9 June 1947, Governor's Fortnightly Report, U.P.-83.
+&lt;sup>5 Wylie to Mountbatten, 9 June 1947, Governor's Fortnightly Report, U.P.-83.

-7 Fortnightly Report for the First Half of June 1947, Chief Secretary U.P. to Home Secretary GOI, 25 June 1947.
+&lt;sup>7 Fortnightly Report for the First Half of June 1947, Chief Secretary U.P. to Home Secretary GOI, 25 June 1947.